dmangialino/movie-recommendations-py/README.md

 After following the above directions, you're ready to run the application and get your personalized movie recommendation!

-After you have completed the below list, you're ready to run the game:
+After you have completed the below list, you're ready to run the tool:
 >[ ]  Downloaded the repo to your local computer <br />
 >[ ] Navigated to the repo in the command line <br />
 >[ ] Setup your virtual environment <br />